+'''

-''' we use the -l flag to specify the chaincode language forgoing the -l flag will default to "golang" '''
+we use the -1 flag to specify the chaincode language

+forgoing the -1 flag will default to "golang"

-./byfn.sh up -l javascript
+./byfn.sh up -1 javascript

+'''

 Note: For more information on the Node.js shim, please refer to its documentation.

 Note: For more information on the Java shim, please refer to its documentation.